Kong/docs.konghq.com/app/konnect/analytics/use-cases.md

 These reports can provide your stakeholders with the answers to questions like:

-* What does average traffic over time look like for this service?
+* What does average traffic over time look like for this API product?
 * Are there any anomalies, such as spikes or drops in traffic?
 * If there are anomalies, do they repeat?
 Are there any patterns in the data?
 * If there's an issue with API traffic, has it been resolved or is it ongoing?